zakski/accrete-starform-stargen/README.md

 This is the first complete c version; classes files that existed in the previous version seem identical baring whitespace.

 Unfortunately the C code is quite elderly so it does not compile right off the bat either, and I do not want to change it at this time.

+#### Accrete2 / Starform (C)

+This branch is actually the 3rd iteration of Brudicks code.

+##### 1994 - Matt Burdick - Starform

+Sorts out the dependency issues that I was seeing with the older code.
+Improves on the prior versions in general.

 ## Papers